-Billings returned to the East Coast in 1861 and after his marriage to Julia Parmly of New York, made Woodstock his home once again.
+After Billings' marriage to Julia Parmly of New York, made Woodstock his home once again in 1865.
 But the years he had been gone had not been kind to the state he called home.
 Deforestation had virtually denuded the hills and valleys of Vermont and the bare, eroded land reminded him of similar devastation he'd seen in Gold Rush towns in California.
 When he read Man and Nature, Billings saw that Marsh's warnings about man's impact on nature were playing out in Vermont.

 He also realized that local farmers were in trouble.
 Vermont's sheep-based economy could no longer compete with western ranchers now that the transcontinental railroad allowed easy access to eastern markets.
 Billings decided that Vermonters needed to adopt a new way of farming if they were going to survive.